reekKiE/CompleteSuicideManual-En/English/chapter_9.md

 ## The process: A three-meter-high pillar of fire emerges

 The flames is much stronger than one imagines.
 Once gasoline or kerosene is ignited, it will make a sound and suddenly burst into flames two to three meters high.
 The body shrouded in flames will experience severe pain and burning sensation, and will roll on the ground because it is unbearable.
 There will be a stink of burning human flesh all around.
 But generally the perception is still clear.
 The trachea was burned due to inhalation of hot air, but the sound could still come out.
-After the clothes were completely burned, the fire was extinguished, but some people could still stand there on their own and continue to shout (Case 24).
+After the clothes were completely burned, the fire was extinguished, but some people could still stand there on their own and continue to shout (Case study 24).

 After the fire is out, if more than one-third of the skin is necrotic, nearly half of the people will die.
 If more than two-thirds of the skin is necrotic, almost all people will die without exception.
 The time of death varies.
 If the skin of the whole body is burned as black as charcoal, the person will die on the spot.
 After the fire is extinguished, they will be taken to the hospital in an ambulance.
 The body cannot move, so they will greet the arrival of death in pain. .
 Some finally breathed their last after half a day or one day, or even five or ten days.
 An 82-year-old American woman who set herself on fire while shouting "against the Vietnam War" lived consciously for ten days.
 Her problem was probably caused by alcohol-based detergent that didn't burn well.